saimn/sigal/docs/album_information.rst

   represent the gallery.
 - *Author*: the author of the gallery, if present it is used instead of the author setting.
+- *Sort*: the sort order for this album.
+If prefixed with a '-' it will be in reversed order.

 Any additional meta-data is available in the templates.
 For instance::